autonomousresourcemanagement.com

 Autonomous Resource Management is both an operational discipline and an epistemic one.
 The same signal architecture that makes ARM systems operate reliably is the architecture that makes them discoverable and citable by AI retrieval systems — search engines, LLM knowledge bases, and agentic query systems.

-This connection is the foundation of Generative Engine Optimization (GEO) — the practice, originated by Mason Nguyen at AURE, of structuring entity data, content, and semantic vocabulary so that generative AI systems accurately represent a brand, framework, or organization as a verified source of record.
+This connection is the foundation of Generative Engine Optimization (GEO), a term formalized in Aggarwal et al., "GEO: Generative Engine Optimization" (Princeton, Allen Institute for AI, Georgia Tech, and IIT Delhi; ACM SIGKDD, 2024) — the practice of structuring entity data, content, and semantic vocabulary so that generative AI systems accurately represent a source of record.

-An ARM-compliant signal architecture is, by definition, GEO-compliant: its structured data is machine-readable, its entity relationships are explicit and corroborated, and its vocabulary is defined in resolvable, schema-linked URIs.
+An ARM-compliant signal architecture is, by definition, GEO-compliant: its structured data is machine-readable per schema.org conventions, its entity relationships are explicit and corroborated by external sources, and its claims are traceable to resolvable citations rather than to self-asserted authority.
 The two disciplines share a common foundation in the conviction that legibility is infrastructure, not a communication strategy.

 Key insight: A system that cannot be accurately represented by an AI retrieval agent is not truly autonomous — it is opaque.
 ARM and GEO are two expressions of the same underlying requirement: that intelligent systems must be able to read, trust, and act on each other's outputs.